Charles A. Hausler

-Charles Albert Hausler (January 27, 1889 – July 12, 1971) was an American architect.
+Charles Alfred Hausler (January 27, 1889 – July 12, 1971) was an American architect.
 Over his long career he had a major impact on the built environment of Saint Paul, Minnesota.
 As the first person to hold the office of city architect, he designed many public buildings, including Saint Paul's three Carnegie libraries.
 He also designed churches, commercial buildings, and homes in a variety of styles, including Neoclassical, Prairie School, and Art Deco.

 Early life and education

 Hausler was born in Saint Paul's West Seventh neighborhood in 1889.
 After attending Mechanic Arts High School for a few years, he apprenticed for several of the top architects in the American Midwest, including Clarence H. Johnston Sr. in Saint Paul, Harry Wild Jones in Minneapolis, and Louis Sullivan in Chicago.
 This was all before Hausler was twenty, by which time he had returned to Saint Paul and begun practicing architecture.
 He worked with a number of young, talented partners, including Percy Dwight Bentley, who became one of the leading Prairie School architects.